 Details not found.

-• CCI does not perform only or purely adjudicatory functions so as to be characterized as a tribunal solely discharging judicial powers of state; it is rather, a body that is in parts administrative, expert (having regard to its advisory and advocacy roles) and quasi-judicial -when it proceeds to issue final orders, directions and (or) penalties.
+Competition Law: CCI is not a Tribunal solely discharging judicial powers of State; it is rather, a body that is in parts administrative, expert (having regard to its advisory and advocacy roles) and quasi-judicial when it proceeds to issue final orders, directions and (or) penalties